Citrix Virtual Apps and Desktops service

 Cloud Connectors: Every resource location contains at least one Cloud Connector.
 Two or more Cloud Connectors are recommended for redundancy.
 A Cloud Connector is the communications channel between the components in the Citrix Cloud and components in the resource location.
 In the resource location, the Cloud Connector acts as a proxy for the Delivery Controller in Citrix Cloud.

-- If you plan to use the Full Configuration interface to provision and manage machines, you first install Cloud Connectors from the Citrix Cloud console.
+- If you plan to use the Web Studio or Full Configuration interface to provision and manage machines, you first install Cloud Connectors from the Citrix Cloud console.
 For details, see Cloud Connectors.
-Citrix then manages and updates the Cloud Connectors.

 - If you plan to use the Quick Deploy interface to provision Azure machines, Citrix creates the resource location and Cloud Connectors for you when you create a catalog.

-After installation, Citrix manages and updates the Cloud Connectors.
+After Cloud Connectors are installed, Citrix manages and updates them.

 Virtual Delivery Agents (VDAs): Each physical or virtual machine that delivers resources (applications and desktops) must have a Citrix VDA installed on it.
 The VDA registers with a Delivery Controller, using a Cloud Connector in the resource location as a proxy.
 After registration, connections are brokered from those resources to users.